AndersGMadsen/braincapture-research-project/README.md

 - **artifact**: An aritfact (integer) in range 0-4: {0: chew, 1: elpp, 2: eyem, 3: musc, 4: shiv}.
 - **epochs**: An integer desribing the number of epochs to train the GAN (at least 100 is recommended).

 When a generator is trained, the file generate_images.py can be run to generate new and augmented data.
 Inside the script, the exact path to the saved model parameters as well as a path describing where to save the new data need to be specified.
-Now, the GAN generated data can be explored!
+Now, the GAN generated can be explored!